flintoftid/aegmesher/ReadMe.md

 - - - -
-**Note**: The non-uniform mesh line generation presented in the IEEE Antennas and Propagation Magazine article is not yet fully integrated and is currently disabled.
+**Note**: The non-uniform mesh line generation presented in the IEEE Antennas and Propagation Magazine article ([Berens2016]) is not yet fully integrated and is currently disabled.
+See doc/[ToDo.md][] for details.
 - - - -

 ## Code Features